OpenUnison/openunison.github.io/docs/deployauth.md

 Assuming there are no issues, OpenUnison will be deployed and ready for access.
 The `ouctl` command is safe to re-run.
 If you want to update the secret, you can provide the `-s` again.
 If you just want to upgrade the charts, you can run `ouctl` without `-s` and it will just update the charts.

-#### Deploying with ArgoCD
+#### Deploying with Argo CD

 The OpenUnison charts include the `argocd.argoproj.io/sync-wave` annotation on all manifests to deploy them in the correct sequence.
 To simplify deployment, ArgoCD supports multiple repos in a single `Application`, allowing for each helm chart to be deployed.
 This allows you to easily add additional charts too, such as the [EntraID](/identity%20providers/azuread/) chart or the cluster management chart for [Namespace as a Service](/namespace_as_a_service).
-Additionally, the [default ArgoCD Application](/assets/yaml/argocd-application.yaml) configuration tells ArgoCD not to overwrite the validating webhooks that the operator configures with certificates.
-This let's us continue to update OpenUnison directly from ArgoCD instead of using the ouctl command without having to first generate YAML manifests.

 When configuring your values.yaml, add the following: